 From Saturday 1st May 2021, a new label will be applied to all new tires to be made available in the European Union from that date onwards.
 The label has updated grading for Fuel Efficiency, Wet Grip (stopping distance on a wet surface) and tire rolling sound emission.

 Below is an example of how the new EU label will look for our Cooper brand:

 What does the label mean?

 FUEL EFFICIENCY (Rolling Resistance)

-7 classes from G (least efficient) to A (most efficient)
+5 classes from E (least efficient) to A (most efficient)

-Effect may vary among vehicles and driving conditions, but the difference between a G and an A class for a complete set of tires could reduce fuel consumption by up to 7.5 %* and even more in case of trucks.
+Effect may vary among vehicles and driving conditions, but the difference between a E and an A class for a complete set of tires could reduce fuel consumption by up to 7.5 %* and even more in case of trucks.

 WET GRIP (Braking Performance)

 5 classes from E (longest braking distances) to A (shortest braking distances)